Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 1. As a first step the multipart operations would lock the keys for reading on setup and release on free
 2. In a later stage this would be improved by locking the keys on entry into multi-part API calls and released before exiting.

 The second variant can't be implemented as a backward compatible improvement on the first as multipart operations that were successfully completed in the first case, would fail in the second.
-If we want to implement these incrementally, multipart operations in a multithreaded environment must left unsupported in the first variant.
+If we want to implement these incrementally, multipart operations in a multithreaded environment must be left unsupported in the first variant.
+This makes the first variant impractical (multipart operations returning an error in builds with multithreading enabled is not a behaviour that would be very useful to release).

 ### Condition variables